declancm/windex.nvim/README.md

 _Note: The default keymap to toggle the terminal is CTRL-\\.
 To enter normal mode in terminal, the key combination is CTRL-\\ + CTRL-N which is no longer possible to execute.
-This sequence is remapped to CTRL-N by default._
+This sequence is therefore remapped to CTRL-N when in the terminal._

 ## 🎞️ Demo Video